28 FEBRUARY – 3 MARCH

 Durán Online Gallery is an online art platform that supports contemporary artists reflecting the new creative languages and current artistic merits.
 We are focused on collectors and art lovers interested in witnessed artists of the development of the artistic avant-grade in the last 20th century and 21st century.

 Located in Barcelona in the heart of the historic City Centre, Fousion Gallery is a truly magical place with a fine selection of Pop Surrealism, Urban & Street Art, Illustrations and Indefinable Art Jewels.
-The gallery promotes a variety of highly talented and reputed artists through exhibitions, cultural events, and international Art Fairs.
-Presents a fine selection of outstanding artworks in the historic center of Barcelona Borne, while providing a private exclusive surrounding and invites to discover.
-Founded by Jasmin Waschl in 2006, the gallery aims to provide a versatile exhibition and workspace with contemporary values and nostalgic charm.
+Founded by Jasmin Waschl in 2006, the gallery promotes a variety of highly talented and reputed artists through exhibitions, cultural events, and international Art Fairs.

 Miss Van - Solo show